castle-engine/castle-engine/examples/localization/README.md

 # Creating translations

-Create initial `game.pot` file, using strings from the source code:

-* Place everything you may need to translate as a `resourcestring` in Pascal.
+1. Place everything you may need to translate as a `resourcestring` in Pascal.
 You can use English text in code, or you can use internal translation identifiers (never to be seen by normal users) -- both approaches are possible.

+2. Create initial `game.pot` file.

+    _Note that this step is optional_.
+If you want, you can work without any `game.pot` file, and just create translations by manually creating files like `game.pl.po` for each language.
+The syntax of PO files is trivial, see `po_files` subdirectory here.

+    The `game.pot` can serve a basis for translations.
+You can create it using strings from the source code:

     * Compile the game (`castle-engine compile`).

     * Use `rstconv` (distributed with FPC) like this: `rstconv -i castle-engine-output/compilation/x86_64-linux/game.rsj -o po_files/game.pot`

     * Note that FPC will create one `xxx.rsj` file for each unit.
 But this should not limit you.
 It's normal to put all the strings from the *complete* application into a single `xxx.pot` file.
 In general, the format of the `.pot` and .po` files (they are the same) is trivial, they are simple text files that can be concatenated together etc.

-To translate to a new language:
+3. To translate to a new language:

-* Create a file like `po_files/game.pl.po` for Polish translation (`pl` is a Polish idenfier, your would use `de` for German, `en` for English etc.).
+    * For each new language, create a new file like `po_files/game.pl.po` (`pl` for a Polish translation, `de` for German, `en` for English etc.).

 	* You can start by just copying `game.pl.po` from `game.pot`.

 	* Or you can start by `msginit --locale=pl --input=game.pot --no-translator --output-file=game.pl.po`.
 This creates `game.pl.po`, with the initial translated strings having contents from `game.pot`.
 This makes sense if `game.pot` contains English text, and it's a good starting point for a new translation.

     * Edit the `game.pl.po` using a normal text editor.
 Or use a specialized editor like https://poedit.net/

     * Generate .mo file: `msgfmt po_files/game.pl.po --output-file=data/locale/game.pl.mo`.
 We have a trivial script here `update_translations.sh` doing that.
 You need to rerun it after every modification to `po_files`.

 In code:

 * Call in Pascal `TranslateResourceStrings(URIToFilenameSafe(ApplicationData('locale/game.pl.mo')));` to use the Polish translation.
 This simply updates all `resourcestring` contents to the Polish versions.

-* Then, assign the strings to the approproate properties of appropriate objects, like `TCastleLabel.Caption`.
+* Assign the resourcestrings to the approproate properties of appropriate objects, like `TCastleLabel.Caption`.

 It's probably easiest to just call `TranslateResourceStrings` once, at the very beginning of your application (at the beginning of `Application.OnInitialize` handler).
 And then construct UI as usual (just use `resourcestring`s).
 If the user wants to change the language, it's easiest to just say _"Please restart the application in order for the language change to take effect."_.